duck8880/EE160/Lab7/Lab7.md

 - Make your program robust (i.e. how well they can tolerate user errors).

-- You can debugging printf() to show some intermediate value in your program, as well as the Conditional Compilation (using #ifdef).
+- You can use debugging printf() to show some intermediate value and other information in your program, as well as use the Conditional Compilation (using #ifdef).
 Turn off the debugging before submission.